bernhardAxonIvy/doc/source/concepts/adaptive-case-management.rst

 .. figure:: /_images/adaptive-case-management/acm-business-data.png

-To store this kind of data |ivy| provides a simple repository that is called Business Data.
+To store this kind of data Axon Ivy provides a simple repository that is called Business Data.
 This stored data can then be accessed by multiple process instances during the lifetime of a long living complex process.
 The repository provides access to the data with simple store and load functions similar to well